 - Vacuum with a bare floor setting and a hose with attachments

-Quickly run the vacuum on its lowest setting for bare floors to pick up large debris.
-Sweep the floor with the broom and collecting debris with the dustpan.
+Run the vacuum on its lowest setting for bare floors to pick up large debris.
+Sweep the floor with the broom and collect remaining debris with the dustpan.
 Sweep from the edges inward.

-With the vacuum, switch to the hose and attachments to vacuum the corners, edges, and other places that the broom and vacuum were not able to reach.
+With the vacuum, switch to the hose and attachments to vacuum the corners, edges, and other tight places that the broom and vacuum were not able to reach.

-2. Damp Mop the Laminate Floor
+Follow by Damp-Mopping the Laminate Floor

 To save money, you can damp mop with ammonia.
 Add between 2 ounces and 4 ounces of ammonia to warm water, soak the mop, and then thoroughly wring out the mop.
 The mop must feel almost dry if you press your hand to it.

-A third and increasingly popular method is to use a Swiffer WetJet with disposable mopping pad refills.
-One value to Swiffer is that the cleaning fluid and mop assembly are one, making this a one-step process.
+Another popular method is to use a Swiffer WetJet with disposable mopping pad refills.
+One value to Swiffer is that the cleaning fluid and mop assembly are one, making this a single-step process.
 By pressing a button on the mop handle, you dispense Swiffer-brand cleaning fluid to the floor.

 Tip: Close Laminate Floor Plank Gaps to Prevent Damage